 The City Engineer has said that their goal is to have the Tesla charging stations installed by next spring.

-Drive completed in 6 hours, 41 minutes on Nov.
-11, 2015
+UPDATE: Drive completed on November 11, 2015

 In July 2012, Jonathan Slade and Novia Campbell drove their Nissan Leaf from the town of Oakland in western Maryland to Ocean City to become the first people to drive a fully electric vehicle across Maryland.
 They used what little existing EV charging infrastructure existed at the time supplemented by “trickle charging” on 120v outlets at Bed and Breakfasts and towns along the way.
 The leisurely trip took them nearly a week.